Vasaeleth: Background

-Vasaeleth then released the Adorned & Iridescent 7" EP, which consisted of the two Demo MMIX songs plus one exclusive track, "Unmanifest".
+Vasaeleth then released the Adorned & Iridescent 7-inch EP, which consisted of the two Demo MMIX songs plus one exclusive track, "Unmanifest".
 Adorned & Iridescent was released on 9 January 2010 by Satanic Skinhead Propaganda and Blood Harvest Records.
 Vasaeleth completed work on its full-length debut studio album Crypt Born & Tethered to Ruin in December 2009.
 Meanwhile, Vasaeleth was signed by Profound Lore Records and arranged for Colin Marston to master the recording.
-Crypt Born & Tethered to Ruin was released on February 16, 2010 through Profound Lore.
+Crypt Born & Tethered to Ruin was released on February 16, 2010, through Profound Lore.
 In 2013, Vasaeleth released the All Uproarious Darkness EP, again on Profound Lore Records.